IBM/maximo-labs/MkDocs/mas_8.5/docs/demo-mobile-assist-safe.md

-# Manage - Mobile - Safety Lab
+# Manage - Mobile Lab

 !!! note
     Please follow the `Action` statements to navigate the steps and perform the lab.